oat-sa/taohub-articles/forge/Documentation for core components/front-styling.md

 To compile the main theme, you need the Front Tools up and running.
 Then open a terminal into `tao/views/build`.

-For example to compile CSS files for the tao extension :
+For example to compile CSS files for the TAO extension :

     grunt taosass